| Colorectal

 those over 50 years old who are at average risk (that is, without

+one of these identifiable risk factors).
 How do you screen for colorectal cancer?
+The

 goal of screening for colorectal cancer is to find the cancer at